Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

-Laser cutting offers a huge number of advantages to its users:
+There are a huge number of advantages to its users:

-Laser cutting offers unique benefits over other more conventional forms of cutting.
+It offers unique benefits over other more conventional forms of cutting.
 It has a lower power consumption, typically around 10Kw compared to 50Kw of other forms, and it operates at a much quicker and more precise rate.

 Also it is safer as the laser beam is enclosed within a tight light box, whereas with other conventional methods typically a free running blade is doing the cutting.

-One of the biggest benefits of the laser cutting process is the accuracy and precision that it provides to its users.
+One of the biggest benefits of the cutting process is the accuracy and precision that it provides to its users.
 With a focused, narrow beam, it can provide an ultimate level of accuracy.

 Slits with widths as small as 0.1mm are achievable with laser cutting.
-You can see more on the laser cutting process in action with a video from us here; redENERGY G4 Pulsed Fiber Laser Cutting & Marking 0.3mm& 0.9mm.
+You can see more on the process in action with a video from us here; redENERGY G4 Pulsed Fiber Laser Cutting & Marking 0.3mm& 0.9mm.

-Laser cutting is capable of performing a huge number of tasks.
+The process is capable of performing a huge number of tasks.
 Thanks to the accuracy and speed that it provides, you will see it being used to delivery cuts in materials, make holes, create complicated shapes, and even to perform surgery on human tissue.